x

 A county spokesperson told KGW that site construction is complete, and they are close to opening sometime in October.
 When a KGW crew was there Monday, there were still construction workers on site.

-“We are working with the City of Portland inspectors to obtain a temporary certificate of occupancy, which will be the last step before shelter operator Do Good Multnomah is able to move into the site," the county spokesperson explained.
+"We are working with the city of Portland inspectors to obtain a temporary certificate of occupancy, which will be the last step before shelter operator Do Good Multnomah is able to move into the site," the county spokesperson said.
 "After they move in, it will take Do Good Multnomah about 30 days to move into the site (which is the typical amount of time it takes for a shelter operator to move in) and after that, they will start welcoming guests."

 However, the city of Portland told KGW that they are waiting on the county to schedule all of the requested inspections and provide them with more documents in order for the city to grant them the needed permit to run the shelter.

-“Portland Permitting and Development has been very responsive in working with the County on this and other important facilities.
-The recent proposed deflection center in Southeast Portland is another example of the quick action we can provide when we have open communication and quick responses from the County,” a city spokesperson said.
+"Portland Permitting and Development has been very responsive in working with the county on this and other important facilities.
+The recent proposed deflection center in Southeast Portland is another example of the quick action we can provide when we have open communication and quick responses from the county," a city spokesperson said.

 Meanwhile, neighbors in North Portland are losing patience with the ongoing delays.